 The workshop on the 5-6 September, 2024 in Prague focused on strategic litigation within the RELEASE project on alternatives to detention for migrant children.
 Through roundtable discussions, participants shared their practices and experiences on the immigration detention in the Czech Republic and their work with migrants as NGO lawyers or attorneys.
 The participants discussed their experience in legal representation of migrants and migrant children in the Czech context.
 The workshop also included presentations from foreign practitioners.

-Strategic Litigation Workshop: Alternatives to the Detention of Migrant Children (Follow-up)
+Follow-up Workshop: Strategic Litigation – Alternatives to Migration Detention of Children

 🗓️ 28 April 2025 | Online